StackVista/stackstate-docs/use/health-state-and-alerts/set-up-alerting.md

 2. Select **Events Settings** on the left.
 3. Click **ADD EVENT HANDLER**.
 4. Select the type of [state change events](#state-change-events) that should trigger an alert or automated action.
-5. Select the [event handler function](/configure/topology/event-handlers.md#event-handler-functions) that should run whenever the selected event type is generated.
+5. Select the event handler function that should run whenever the selected event type is generated:
+    - **Email**: Send an email alert to a specified email address.
+Note that an [SMTP server must be configured](/configure/topology/configure-email-alerts.md) in StackState to send email alerts.
+    - **HTTP webhook POST**: Send an HTTP POST request to a specified URL.
+    - **Slack**: Send a notification to a specified Slack webhook URL.
+    - **SMS**: Send an SMS alert (MessageBird) to a specified phone number.6.
+Enter the required details, these will vary according to the event handler function you have selected.
+    - **Custom** : Create your own [custom event handler function](/configure/topology/event-handlers.md#create-a-custom-event-handler-function)
 6. Enter the required details, these will vary according to the event handler function you have selected.
 7. Click **SAVE**.